Skip to content

 Daily stand-ups allow teams to improve communication, identify roadblocks, share knowledge, and make decisions regarding the tasks at hand.
 Daily stand-ups also eliminate the need for other time-consuming meetings so developers can stay focused on their work.

-A sprint retrospective meeting occurs after the sprint review meeting and before the start of the next sprint.
+A sprint retrospective meeting also occurs after the sprint review meeting but before the start of the next sprint.
 It’s an opportunity for a team to reflect on what went well and what can be improved in the upcoming sprint.

 Intermediate interview questions on Agile